 Check Your Credit Reports Instantly Online

 In the United States, three companies, called credit bureaus, are in the business of maintaining credit reports on each person who obtains any form of credit or debt.
-These three companies – Experian, Equifax, and TransUnion – effectively operate in the same fashion.
+These three credit bureaus – Experian, Equifax, and TransUnion – effectively operate in the same fashion.
 They have arrangements with almost every major financial institution to report to them the status of their consumer debts.
 These companies then collect this information and create reports on individuals, then sell these reports to other companies who are interested in issuing credit or loans.

 So, for example, let’s say you have two student loans and no other debt.
 The student loan companies have shared the status of your loan with the three credit bureaus (this is standard procedure, part of the agreement you signed), and the three bureaus have assembled reports on you containing information about these debts.
 Then, you apply for a credit card.
 The credit card holder contacts one (or more) of these bureaus and retrieves your report, showing you have two student loans, how much you owe on each, and whether you’ve kept up with your payments.
 They’ll use this information to decide whether to issue you that credit card.

 Because this information is shared by … well, almost everyone, it’s financially worthwhile to keep your nose clean.
 All sorts of companies rely on your credit report to determine what to charge you and how big of a risk you are, from insurance to mortgage and car lenders.
-If you make late payments, sign up for mountains of credit cards, or default on loans, you’re seen as a pretty big risk, and you’re going to be charged more for many services because of it.
+If you make late payments, sign up for mountains of credit cards, or default on your loans, you’re seen as a pretty big risk, and you’re going to be charged more for many services because of it.

-Why are there three separate bureaus if they operate in almost the same exact fashion?
+Why are there three separate credit bureaus if they operate in almost the same exact fashion?
 For starters, the three companies collect and report information largely independently of each other (there is limited data sharing, but not full).
 This is actually useful for you, the consumer, because if one company makes a mistake, then the other two companies can be used as supporting evidence of an error.
 If just one company existed, it would be somewhat harder to identify and prove errors.

 A credit score is just a single number that summarizes most or all of the information in your credit report.
 Think of it as an “executive summary” of your credit report – all of the information boiled down to just one number.